 The success rate of shortening techniques for correction of penile curvature / penile deviation is very high, >95%.
 Some degree of shortening occurs, and there is sometimes a decrease in sensitivity of the penis, which is partial, and is reversible in most patients within a couple of months.
 Recurrence is possible in 10% of cases, but is usually a mild recurrence that does not require further surgery.

 Surgery is a one-day procedure that does not require hospital stay except for few hours.
 The patient is freely mobile the same day.
 However, it is advised to refrain from sexual activity for a minimum of 3 months.

 Classically, an incision is performed under the glans penis, and skin is pulled back to expose the point of maximum curvature in the state of full erection.
 A permanent suture is used to shorten the convex side at the point of maximum curvature.
 Needle entry points are depicted in this illustration: a-e, and are passed through the walls of the erection cylinders (tunica albuginea (walls) of the corpora cavernosa (cylinders).
 Never min that!).
 Tying this suture line approximates all points and achieves shortening of the convex side, thereby straightening the penis.
 This is repeated as needed until full correction is achieved.
 This is called the “16-dot Technique”

-The 16-Dot Technique has the virtue of simplicity and that the erection cylinders need not be opened up.
+The 16-Dot Technique for correction of penile curvature / penile deviation has the virtue of simplicity and that the erection cylinders need not be opened up.
 Older techniques such as the modified Nesbit technique involve opening up two small incisions in the wall of the erection cylinders and suturing them together.
 Such techniques are still very valid alternatives.